 As a concept, edge development and definitions have been discussed and analysed in depth for years.
 Now we’re at the point where edge computing is entering production and becoming “live.”

-For enterprise users and consumers, edge data centres will be visible through the services they provide.
+For enterprise users and consumers, edge data centers will be visible through the services they provide.

 Edge infrastructure investments will also significantly accelerate in 2019.
-According to Global Market Insights, the edge data centre market is projected to hit USD 13 billion by 2024.
+According to Global Market Insights, the edge data center market is projected to hit USD 13 billion by 2024.